 - When transferring symptomatic residence between rooms the residence should wear surgical face masks.

-If you have any questions or require support during this time, please do not hesitate to contact Clover HR on 0121 516 0299 or email us at firstname.lastname@example.org
+If you have any questions or require support with health and safety during this time, please do not hesitate to contact Clover HR on 0121 516 0299 or email us at firstname.lastname@example.org

 Copyright Clover HR